sarathkcm/NitroCacher/README.md

 Useful while developing in projects that
  * Use rate-limited APIs.
- * Use a lot of API calls which gets cached in-memory/in-process and gets invalidated during recompiles.
+ * Use a lot of API calls that are cached in-memory/in-process in production which gets invalidated between recompiles in your workstation.

  An out-proc/disk cache baked into the application is probably the right solution to these problems.
  But chances are that you are already using Fiddler for debugging API calls, and this add-on provides a cheap and re-usable alternative